bspavel/coursera-dl-windows/README.md

 > exploit or otherwise transfer any material, nor may you modify or create
 > derivatives works of the material."

-# Installation instructions

-`coursera-dl` requires Python 2 or Python 3 and a free Coursera account enrolled in the class of interest.
-(At present/May of 2015, we test automatically the execution of the program with Python versions 2.6, 2.7, Pypy, 3.2, 3.3, and 3.4).

-**Note:** We *strongly* recommend that you use a Python 3 interpreter (3.4 or later).

-On any operating system, ensure that the Python executable location is added to your `PATH` environment variable and, once you have the dependencies installed (see next section), for a *basic* usage, you will need to invoke the script from the main directory of the project and prepend it with the word `python`.
-You can also use more advanced features of the program by looking at the "Running the script" section of this document.

 *Note:* You must already have (manually) agreed to the Honor of Code of the particular courses that you want to use with `coursera-dl`.